Ramneek82810/AI-Minesweeper/README.md

 - AI Exploration: The AI intelligently scans the Minesweeper grid to identify safe zones.

--Strategic Moves: Combines logic and probability to uncover cells.
+- Strategic Moves: Combines logic and probability to uncover cells.

 -Efficient Problem-Solving: Adopts a methodical approach to minimize errors and ensure success.